derekwang99/DH110-DEREKWANG/assignment06/README.md

 1. Discover new communities with ease via the interactive search process.
 2. The ability to join and browse an existing community.
 3. Message and interact with other senior citizens.
-4. (maybe) The ability to create a new community.

 ## Screen Designs
 One image with the representative examples of screen designs (3-5 screens)